PJWalker/daggerheart/content/Rules/items/Minor Stamina Potion Recipe.md

-# MINOR STAMINA POTION RECIPE
+# Minor Stamina Potion Recipe

 As a downtime move, you can use the bone of a creature to craft a Minor Stamina Potion.